MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametri

 *iTab*<br/>
-[in] Indice a base zero di una scheda.
-Questo metodo viene modificata l'icona per questa scheda.
+[in] Indice in base zero di una scheda.
+Questo metodo cambia l'icona della scheda.

 *hIcon*<br/>
-[in] Handle per un'icona.
+[in] Handle a un'icona.

 ### <a name="return-value"></a>Valore restituito